Projects Around Town

 Matanzas Pass Bridge base traffic and landscaping

-Lee County Government is planning improvements to streets, stoplights, traffic flows, and landscaping at the base of the Matanzas Pass Bridge on the north end of Estero Island.
-Federal Department of Transportation (FDOT) funding will be used for this project.
-County officials briefed Town Council on a couple occasions in 2020 with preliminary designs expected in 2021.
-Public hearings and the bidding process will follow with construction expected to begin in 2022.
+This project is in progress!
+Lee County Government is planned improvements to streets, stoplights, traffic flows, and landscaping at the base of the Matanzas Pass Bridge on the north end of Estero Island.
+Federal Department of Transportation (FDOT) funding is being used for this project.
+County officials briefed Town Council on a couple occasions in 2020 with preliminary designs in 2021.

 - FDOT Public Hearing on February 3, 2022